dvdsc/hello-world/README.md

 Hey devs!

-David here, I'm exploring programming and trying to know how to make develop websites.
+David here, I'm exploring programming and trying to know how to make websites.
 I'm a business student, right now.